johnny-quesada-developer/global-state-factory/README.md

 export const useCount = countStore.getHook<ICountActions>();
 ```
 The above step is necessary to get the correct typing of the parameters of your actions.
-The above step is necessary to get the correct typing of the parameters of your actions, otherwise, you'll get the name of the actions but the parameters would be all ANY
+The above step is necessary to get the correct typing of the parameters of your actions, otherwise, you'll get the name of the actions but the parameters would be all TYPE-ANY

 ## Decoupled hook

 Finally, if you want to access the global state outside a component, or without subscribing the component to the state changes...

-This is especially useful when you want to reuse an action into another one, or when you wrote components that have edition access to a certain store, but they actually don't need to be reactive to the state changes, like a search component, that just need to get the current state every time is gonna search the data, but actually don't need to hear all changes over the collection he is gonna be filtering.
+This is especially useful when you want to reuse an action into another one, or when you wrote components that have edition access to a certain store, but they actually don't need to be reactive to the state changes, like a search component that just need to get the current state every time is gonna search the data, but actually don't need to hear all changes over the collection he is gonna be filtering.
 ```
 export const useCount = countStore.getHook<ICountActions>();
 export const useCountDecoupled = countStore.getHookDecoupled<ICountActions>();